New guide to help organizations connect individuals with stimulus payment

 This blog was originally posted on August 27, 2020 and has been updated on October 8, 2020 to reflect new information.

-With the support of social service providers, community-based organizations, and nonprofits, millions of low-income and economically vulnerable people could access much needed financial relief designated by Congress under the to help individuals make ends meet during the COVID-19 pandemic.
+With the support of social service providers, community-based organizations, and nonprofits, millions of low-income and economically vulnerable people could access much needed financial relief designated by Congress under the CARES Act to help individuals make ends meet during the COVID-19 pandemic.

 The guide provides instructions for frontline staff on how to: